 Understanding the tools at hand will help you make better decisions down the line especially when you know how to compensate for a lack of one thing.
 Mic selection starts with what you have or what you plan to get.
 It is important to know every detail of the microphones you have or will have.

 The first is mic type.
 Although some mics are more obviously labelled for their purposes in their model naming (like a mic specifically labelled "kick"), other more versatile mics go for a certain frequency response.
 Does a mic favor high or low frequency capturing?
-Knowing what your mics' frequency response will allow you to match mics to the appropriate sound source.
+Knowing your mics' frequency response will allow you to match mics to the appropriate sound source.
 Sometimes a "kick" mic can work for floor toms for example.
-Dynamic mics are also usually used in close proximity and with high SPL sources like shells while Condenser mics are usually used further like overheads although some condenser designs are meant to be used up close as well.
-Again, check the specifications before attempting to use a condenser mic for high SPL sources as the shock may destroy more sensitive diaphragms
+Dynamic mics are also usually used in close proximity and with high SPL sources like shells while Condenser mics are usually used further away from drums like overheads, although some condenser designs are meant to be used up close as well.
+Again, check the specifications before attempting to use a condenser mic for high SPL sources as the shock may destroy more sensitive diaphragms.

 The next important detail is becoming familiar with your mics' polar patterns.
 This will influence how you position them around your drum kit.
 Cardioid patterns tend to capture sound in front of them so placing an SM57 on a snare for example, requires you to point the capsule towards where you want the sound to be picked up: For more attack, point at the center.
 For more resonance and ring, a little bit off center.
 Same goes for toms.